 Regarding China, Baerbock wants to deliver a deeply needed Europeanized China policy.
-The German industry sector and the public might be largely supportive of that realignment, but still two major challenges are ahead.
+The German industry sector and the public might be largely supportive of that realignment, but still, two major challenges are ahead.

 Firstly, the EU is internally divided over China and secondly, the pressure from the Biden administration to get Germany on board with the US is rising.
-Germany needs a proactive Europeanized approach on China.
+Germany needs a proactive Europeanized approach to China.
 Reacting to pressure from the White House, without engaging other EU partners, will simply be insufficient.

 Within Germany, the Greens should seize the chance and host an open debate on how Germany’s relations with China should look like.
 The German public opinion on China has soured, but it has not yet been reflected in actual politics.
 Identical to the Kosovo war, the Greens should open the foreign policy realm to the public.
-This strategy may reveal frictions within the party, but in the long run it is crucial to determine German position on Huawei, Xinjiang, Taiwan and other questions related to China rather than wallow in ambiguity.
+This strategy may reveal frictions within the party, but in the long run, it is crucial to determine German position on Huawei, Xinjiang, Taiwan, and other questions related to China rather than wallow in ambiguity.